 The need for creative solutions and new vitality is clear and urgent, yet most of the leading democracies in the world are deeply split over how we move forward.

 The Alliance of Democracies Foundation seeks to meet the urgent need for strengthening the spines of the world’s democracies.
 The overarching purpose is to revitalize the world’s democracies and to bring them together in an unshakeable and undefeatable alliance for peace, prosperity, and the advancement of democracy around the world.

 Our logo has been created on the basis of circles, which are used as symbols of alliances.
 The hexagon is formed when circles are gathered and occur naturally and often in nature, just as we believe that democracy should occur naturally in the world.
 Visually, the hexagon expresses strength, solidity and action - the core of the conditions for democracy.
 Democracy is maintained and developed in alliances and is expressed as life among people - the round outer of the logo.

-Danielle is currently based in Prague and focusing on foreign policy in Central and Eastern Europe.
-Danielle’s portfolio has centred around transatlantic engagement towards emerging geopolitical powers including Latin America, Africa, and most recently Asia.
-Danielle’s professional experiences include The German Marshall Fund of the United States and the European Institute of Peace and worked in various hubs including Warsaw, Brussels and DC.
+Danielle is currently based in Brussels and focuses on foreign policy in Central and Eastern Europe.
+Danielle’s portfolio has centred around transatlantic engagement towards emerging geopolitical powers including Latin America, Africa, and Asia.
+Danielle’s professional experiences include The German Marshall Fund of the United States and the European Institute of Peace and worked in various hubs including Warsaw, Brussels, DC and most recently Prague.
 Danielle has committed her work towards elevating democratic values through convening and creating platforms for constructive exchanges of ideas and debates.